kwabenasapong/openpldoc/manual/source/troubleshooting.rst

 systems.
 Currently the only solution is to convert your images into another format.
 We would suggest using PNG images when possible with OpenLP.

+**Note:** This issue has been fixed in version 1.9.7.
+If you are having this issue please upgrade your version of OpenLP.

 I am running a Linux Distro and cannot see the menu icons
 ---------------------------------------------------------